Use of Materials

 - Conducting research using the ACS collections

-- The history of surgery and the history of the College
+- The history of the College

 - The preservation of historical material

 - Donation of material to the ACS and other repositories

 Research visits may be made by appointment only.
 Please submit a completed Researcher Registration Form and the date(s) you would like to visit.

 The Archives is located at College headquarters, 633 N. Saint Clair St., Chicago, IL.
 Please check in at the reception desk on the 26th floor when you arrive.
 You will be shown to the Archives reading room.
 Your briefcase, backpack, and other containers will be stored while you use materials in the Archives.
 You will be asked to acknowledge receipt of a copy of the Research Room Rules and fill out the registration form if you have not already done so.
 Research assistance will be given as available by limited staff.
 Unprocessed materials are generally not available to researchers.

 Please note that while the materials are the physical property of the Archives, intellectual property rights, including copyright, belong to the creators or their legal heirs and assignees.
 Copyright restrictions may apply and copyright research is the responsibility of the requestor.

 Privacy protects not only good reputation, but also any personal information that individuals want to keep from being known.
 Confidentiality refers to private communications and is restricted to them alone, and unauthorized inquiry into the content of the communication is forbidden.
 Although confidential communications in the course of business may not be protected by law, fairness requires observation of the implied confidentiality.